swiss6th/homebridge-almond/readme.md

   ]
 ```

-Optionally, you can skip individual devices by their Almond device ID, or request that a certain Almond device be setup as a particular HomeKit type:
+Optionally, you can add certain flags per device to modify how it is set up:

 ```javascript
   "platforms": [